CamyH/F2-League-Leaderboard/README.md

 * Our total points
 * How many wins of each type we have
 * How many pole positions each of us have
+* How many podiums each of us have
 * How many fastest laps each of us have

 ### We have modified one rule and that is no matter what position you finish in, if you have the fastest lap, you are still awarded the 2 extra points.